udacity/create-your-own-adventure/english/bite-the-marshmallow/padded-room/first-blackout.md

 distance you can hear a faint humming sound, but you appear to be all alone at the moment.
 Well, now what?
 Perhaps you could [call out](call-out/calling.md)?

+You could also quietly [struggle](escape/escape.md) against your restraints.